awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-nodejs.06-delete-table.md

 # 06\-delete\-table\.js<a name="DAX.client.run-application-nodejs.06-delete-table"></a>

-The `06-delete-table.js` program deletes *TryDaxTable*\.
-Run this program after you are done testing\.
+The `06-delete-table.js` program deletes `TryDaxTable`\.
+Run this program after you have finished testing\.

 ```
 /**